slowernews/wisdom-tldr/README.md

 > *'Social cartography: who's the decision maker, to whom people are speaking and who is speaking.'*

-HOWEVER, don't vow to the gatekeepers.
+HOWEVER... don't vow to the gatekeepers.

 > *'Most people are basically afraid of their superiors.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
 It's a business relationship.'*